cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/2021-01-01-GCP-Compute-migrate.md

 ![Screen Shot 2022-08-16 at 23.15.37](https://i.imgur.com/qoT2fh4.png)

-- modern solution for <font color=blue> hybrid and multi-cloud distributed systems and service management </font>
+- modern solution for <font color=LightSlateBlue> hybrid and multi-cloud distributed systems and service management </font>
   - powered by the latest innovations in distributed systems, and service management software from Google.
 - On-permises and Cloud environments stay in sync
   - The Anthos framework rests on Kubernetes and GKE on-prem.
 - provides
   - the foundation for an architecture
-    - the foundation that is fully integrated with centralized management through a central control plane that supports <font color=blue> policy based application lifecycle </font> delivery across <font color=blue> hybrid and multi-cloud environments </font>
+    - the foundation that is fully integrated with centralized management through a central control plane that supports <font color=LightSlateBlue> policy based application lifecycle </font> delivery across <font color=LightSlateBlue> hybrid and multi-cloud environments </font>
   - a rich set of tools
     - Manage sevices on-permises and in the cloud
     - monitor systems and services